 Required resources: Each group will need access to an internet-enabled computer or tablet, and the classroom will need to be equipped with a screen.

 Length of time: Approximately one class period.

-- Introduce your students to Auschwitz by playing this short video from the United States Holocaust Memorial Museum.
+- Introduce your students to Auschwitz with this encyclopedia article from the United States Holocaust Memorial Museum.

 - Divide students into five groups and assign each group a research question and a related list of recollections to view.